 Predator of the night

-Bush Thick-knees (also known as the Bush Stone-curlew) emerge at dusk, walking or flying out to forage either on land or in water.
+Bush Thick-knees emerge at dusk, walking or flying out to forage either on land or in water.
 These ground-dwelling birds are omnivores, feeding primarily on insects, molluscs, lizards and seeds.

 During the day, Bush Thick-knees roost on the ground, relying on their cryptic plumage to protect them from predators.
-When distrubed, they freeze motionless, often in odd-looking postures.
+When disturbed, they freeze motionless, often in odd-looking postures.

 On the decline

-Bush Thick-kneees are listed internationall as ‘Near Threatened’ due to widespread population decline in the southern parts of Australia.
-Habitat destruction as well as fox and cat predation are major threats to this species.
+Bush Thick-knees are listed internationally as ‘Near Threatened’ due to widespread population decline in the southern parts of Australia.
+Habitat destruction, as well as fox and cat predation, are major threats to this species.